-AUTHENTICATION SECURITY APPROACH, from [1] system we refer the authentication problem of real-world goods on which 2D bar-codes (2D-BC) were printed and we take the competitors view.
-The competitors are assumed to have access to noisy copies of an original 2D-BC.
-A simple estimator of the 2D-BC is depends on copies averages is proposed, letting the competitors print a fake 2DBC with as original by the system detector.
+The paper [1] refers the authentication problem of real-world goods on which 2D bar-codes (2D-BC) were printed and we take the challengers view.
+The challengers are assumed to have access to noisy copies of an original 2D-BC.
+A simple estimator of the 2D-BC is depends on copies averages is proposed, letting the challengers print a fake 2DBC with as original by the system detector.
 Performance of the estimator in terms of error probability at the detector side is then derived with respect to Nc and compared with experimental results on real 2D-BC.
-It is shown that the opponent can produce a fake that successfully fools the detector.
+It is shown that the adversary can produce a fake that successfully fools the detector with a reasonable number of genuine goods.
+Advantage: Create a fake 2D-BCs declared as genuine by the detector.
 Disadvantage: Require additional noise to generate fake barcode.
 Generating fake 2D QR code declared as original by QR code reader.